-- Introduce students to criminology and sociology as related fields of study and promote an enthusiasm for knowledge and understanding within these disciplines. - Enable students to make connections between theories of society and human behaviour with particular reference to understanding social problems, crime, victimisation, crime control and punishment. - Ensure students have a sound knowledge of the institutions, processes and legal foundations of the criminal justice system in England and Wales. - Develop a knowledge of and sensitivity to the complexity and diversity of social processes and cultures in different groups and societies. - Provide students with the knowledge, understanding and skills to critically engage with public debates about social problems and policy, particularly in relation to crime and responses to crime. - Promote scholarship by offering students opportunities to acquire skills and operational practice in the conduct of research projects. - Enable students to develop a range of generic and transferable skills in written and oral communication, independent learning, teamwork, information technology, numeracy, project management, information retrieval, reasoning and evaluation of evidence. - Raise students' awareness of ethical issues and their appropriate resolution in criminological and sociological research. - Foster a sense of civic contribution and participation by offering students the opportunity to engage with and work alongside practitioners, policy makers, service users and providers.
+- Introduce students to the cognate fields of criminology and forensic psychology and promote an enthusiasm for knowledge and understanding within these disciplines. - Enable students to develop a critical understanding of criminological and psychological theories of crime, crime control and punishment. - Introduce students to the significance of the interdependence of theory and evidence and of the relevance of criminology and forensic psychology to real world problems. - Foster critical understanding concerning the application of psychological research into developing and enhancing techniques relevant to forensic psychology. - Ensure students have a sound knowledge of the institutions, processes and legal foundations of the criminal justice system in England and Wales. - Introduce students to the history, culture and techniques of policing and investigative processes. - Provide students with the knowledge, understanding and skills to critically engage with debates about the causes of crime and responses to crime. - Promote scholarship by offering students opportunities to acquire skills and operational practice in the conduct of research projects. - Enable students to develop a range of generic and transferable skills in written and oral communication, independent learning, teamwork, information technology, numeracy, project management, information retrieval, reasoning and evaluation of evidence. - Raise students' awareness of ethical issues and their appropriate resolution in criminological and psychological research. - Foster a sense of civic contribution and participation by offering students the opportunity to engage with and work alongside practitioners, policy makers, service users and providers.